Sintexer/learning-path/01 - AWS/AWS IAM/IAM role.md

 IAM role grants temporary access to AWS account resources. [[IAM policies]] could be attached to role.

 All HTTP API requests to AWS must be authenticated.
 Users are using credentials or [[AWS Access keys|access keys]].
-But what if one [[AWS EC2]] instance must make a request to a AWS service?
+But what if one [[EC2]] instance must make a request to a AWS service?
 You don't want to hardcode access codes in your apps or create users for your services. **IAM roles** come handy in such cases.

 When you assume a **role**, IAM dynamically provides *temporary credentials* that expire after a defined period of time, between 15 minutes and 36 hours.
 Users, on the other hand, have long-term credentials in the form of user name and password combinations or a set of access keys.